 Why Do Things Differently?

 Why do we do it this way?
 Wouldn't it be easier just to teach students in classrooms like other schools do?

 Probably.
-(And we'd probably make more money that way, too.)
 But our overarching goal is a little different than most.
 You see, unlike other schools, our goal isn't simply to teach you a set of skills and leave you to figure out the rest.
 Our goal is to help you get into a rewarding career.
-Teaching you the skills is obviously part of that, but we know that takes more than just classroom instruction to break you into these industries—it takes getting you in the door, where you can make connections and form working relationships with the people who can hire you and open doors for you.
+Teaching you the skills is obviously part of that, but we know that takes more than just classroom instruction to break into these industries—it takes getting you in the door, where you can make connections and form working relationships with the people who can hire you and open doors for you.

-Besides, don't you think the best person to teach you the "tricks of the trade" is someone who is actually doing it for a living?
+Besides, don't you think learning the "tricks of the trade" from someone who is actually doing it for a living just makes sense?

 We do.
-And that's exactly why RRFC is here.
+And that's why RRFC is here.